|Transactions||None, ReceiveOnly (Message visibility timeout)|

 - Like other message brokers, there is no local store-and-forward mechanism available.
 If an endpoint cannot reach SQS, either due to network problems or if SQS is unavailable, the endpoint will not be able to send nor receive messages.

-- Can be relatively expensive when using larger volumes of messages.
+- Can be expensive with large volumes of messages.

 The IAM account requires the following permissions: